mikeyCos/memory-card/README.md

   - [x] Update current score when a user clicks an image.
   - [x] If user clicks an already clicked image, save current score into best score when a user clicks, reset current score to 0 and fetch a new collection of images.
 - [x] Create an input slider that increases and decreases the amount of 'cards' by setting a state it's inputs' value.
+  - [ ] Remember the best score for each slider's value when a user moves the slider.
-- [ ] Create a "You won" pop up with a "Play again" button.
+- [ ] Create a pop up when a game has ended.
+ - [ ] Create a button to play a new game; uses new cards/images.
+ - [ ] Create a button to play again; uses the same cards/images.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>